 The program also proudly instills in participants a strong sense of connection to Artsakh on an unforgettable three-day trip, filled with tours of major sites like Stepanakert, Shushi, and Gandzasar, and enjoying evenings with local residents.

-AGBU owns and maintains its own private facility just outside the delighful city center.
+AGBU owns and maintains its own private facility just outside the delightful city center.
 The AGBU Vahe Karapetian Center, is a spacious, state-of-the-art, fully furnished multi-purpose facility for international youth who have traveled for AGBU activities.

 Accommodation features include shared bedrooms (3 per room), communal kitchen & indoor entertainment space including library, chess room, game room, and TV room.
 The space also boasts a comfortable outdoor entertainment space.
 Services include daily breakfast, Wi-Fi, free laundry and cleaning service and 24/7 building security guard.